codeadamca/php-pixelate/README.md

 <img src="demo.png">

 > [!NOTE]
-> The `image-rendering: pixelated;` stylke prevents the browser from trying to optimize the iamge.
+> The `image-rendering: pixelated;` style prevents the browser from trying to optimize the iamge.

 ---